Raja Kecil: Origins and conflicts with the Bugis

-The origins of Raja Kecil are obscure and it is difficult to establish a date for his birth.
-According to local legends, he was the son of Sultan Mahmud Syah II of Johor.
-Conceived under supernatural circumstances on the eve of the murder of Sultan Mahmud in 1699, courtiers supposedly sent Raja Kecik (literally, "little king" in local dialect) to the Minangkabau highlands in central Sumatra, where he came under the protection of the ruling queen.
+The origins of Raja Kecil are obscure and it is difficult to establish a date of birth.
+According to local legends, he was the son of Sultan Mahmud Shah II of Johor.
+Conceived under supernatural circumstances on the eve of the murder of Sultan Mahmud in 1699, courtiers supposedly sent Raja Kecik (literally, "little king" in local dialect) to the Minangkabau Highlands in central Sumatra, where he came under the protection of the ruling queen.

 Tales exists of his plans to overthrow Johor's rule over eastern Sumatra in the 1710s.
-In the mid-1710s, the young prince, known at the time as Tuan Bujang, travelled to Bengkalis, a trade port in eastern Sumatra, where he united various merchants and mercenaries who chaffed at the control that Johor exercised over their commerce.
+In the mid-1710s, the young prince, known at the time as Tuan Bujang, travelled to Bengkalis, a trade port in eastern Sumatra, where he united various merchants and mercenaries who disliked the control Johor exercised over their commerce.

 Raja Kecil was then known as a pretender to the Johorean throne.
-During his meeting at Bengkalis, he made plans with the Bugis warriors Daeng Parani and Daeng Chelak (father of the first sultan of Selangor) to then travel to Langat to amass armed forces, to take over Johor.
+During his meeting at Bengkalis, he made plans with the Bugis warriors Daeng Parani and Daeng Chelak to then travel to Langat to amass armed forces, to take over Johor.
 However, Raja Kecil eventually captured Johor Lama on 1717 without the help of the Bugis.
-This breaking of their agreement led to the eventual skirmishes between the Bugis and Raja Kecil's faction of Minangkabau fighters.
-The continual conflicts ended in a 1721 battle where Daeng Parani used muskets and blunderbuss against Raja Kecil's less effective swords and cannons.
+This breaking of their agreement eventually led to skirmishes between the Bugis and Raja Kecil's faction of Minangkabau fighters.
+The continual conflicts ended in a 1721 battle where Daeng Parani used muskets and blunderbusses against Raja Kecil's less effective swords and cannons.

-Aside from conflicts with the Bugis, Raja Kecil used his own desire to avenge the death of his mythical father, by leading these disgruntled groups to attack the Johor state in 1718.
+Aside from conflicts with the Bugis, Raja Kecil used his own desire to avenge the death of his alleged father, by leading these disgruntled groups to attack Johor in 1718.
 The presence of this tale and its use during the attack on Johor point toward a Minangkabau origin for Raja Kecil, as he already had grown children in 1718.
-The myth, however, allowed him to unite disparate groups with various grievances toward the Johor state.
-By placing him under the guidance of the ruler in Pagar Ruyung, he was able to appeal to the many Minangkabau migrants in eastern Sumatra, while his conception myth tied into beliefs related to the sanctity of the Johor-Melaka-Srivijaya lineage of rulers that historical texts such as the Malay Annals reinforced.
-It also created continuity in the history of the region, ultimately linking the Siak state to the Melaka Sultanate, and elevating its status as a Malay state in a diverse, multi-ethnic region.
+The myth, however, allowed him to unite disparate groups with various grievances with Johor.
+By placing him under the guidance of the ruler in Pagar Ruyung, he was able to appeal to the many Minangkabau migrants in eastern Sumatra, while his conception myth tied into beliefs related to the sanctity of the Johor-Malacca-Srivijaya lineage of rulers that historical texts such as the Malay Annals reinforced.
+It also created continuity in the history of the region, ultimately linking the Siak state to the Malacca Sultanate, and elevating its status as a Malay state in a diverse, multi-ethnic region.